About the Journal

 The Editor is responsible for the overall quality of the journal (content, editorial processes, design and publication) and should ensure that the articles published are relevant to the academic community and that the journal in general complies with accepted publication guidelines for scientific journals.

-The Editor must follow practices of “fair play” in the sense that manuscripts are evaluated for their intellectual content without regard to the race, gender, sexual orientation, religious belief, ethnic origin, citizenship, institutional affiliation, or political philosophy of the authors.
+The Editor, with the assistance of the Editorial Committee, must follow practices of “fair play” in the sense that manuscripts are evaluated for their intellectual content without regard to the race, gender, sexual orientation, religious belief, ethnic origin, citizenship, institutional affiliation, or political philosophy of the authors.
+Furthermore, the Editor must ensure the journal’s editorial independence to guarantee that decisions regarding manuscripts are based solely on their scientific merit.
+Editorial decisions are not influenced by commercial or personal factors.

 The Editor should maintain constant and prompt communication with authors and reviewers along the process of evaluation to keep them informed about the state of any given manuscript.